Simsso/Haskell-Studies/README.md

     > Fail fast, like an overfunded startup
 21. > This is how you learn to play type Tetris with the pros.
 22. > The rest of the chapter will wait while you verify these things.
+23. > Try it a couple of times to see what we mean.
+It seems unlikely that this will develop into a gambling addiction